ilorele/Counter/README.md

-# Counter
+# Counter App

-My first JS Scrimba Project.
-This is a simple counter app
+My first JavaScript Scrimba Project.
+This is a simple counter app.